"""

 # thread and all its descendents.

-# This only restarts request handling threadpool/eventloop manager plus component threadpool manager
+# Restart only request handling threadpool/eventloop manager

 # Start the microapp

-self.force_https_app.run(run_forever=True) # This is blocking; run_forever=True is blocking.
+self.https_redirect_app.run(run_forever=True) # This is blocking; run_forever=True is blocking.

 # Log something if applicable.